lcmchris/thesillyhome-container/README.md

 That’s why The Silly Home aims to transform the static rules paradigm into a dynamic AI based approach to the connected home.

-Find out more at https://thesillyhome.com/
+Find out more at our homepage https://thesillyhome.com/.

 This repo is a docker-container built to be used with Homeassistant.
 </br></br>